When a crash occurs between a vehicle and a bicycle in Sherman Oaks, the cyclist will typically suffer the worst injuries.

 - Driving under the influence.

 If the driver receives a traffic ticket or is charged with a crime at the time of the accident, that can provide strong evidence that the driver breached their duty of care.
+An experienced bicycle accident lawyer Sherman Oaks can help you today.

 Bicycle Accident Damages